sarveshveer12345-maker/sales-performance-analysis-tableau/README.md

 - Increase revenue efficiency by focusing on high-value segments
 - Reduce losses from underperforming products
 - Enable data-driven regional expansion decisions

 ---

+## Risk & Limitation

+- The dataset does not include discount or customer behavior data, limiting deeper profitability and retention analysis.
+- Profitability insights are based on available cost and revenue fields, and may not capture external factors such as logistics or marketing costs.

+---